nathan-barry/nathan.rs/content/posts/curserve.md

 +++
-title = "Curserve: From Hackathon Win to Research Dead End" date = 2025-11-09T10:17:51-06:00 tags = []
+title = "The Short Lifecyle of a Research Idea" date = 2025-11-09T10:17:51-06:00 tags = ["Research", "Programming"]
-draft = true
 +++

 For [Cal Hacks 2025](https://calhacks.io), a few friends and I built [Curserve](https://devpost.com/software/curserve), a fast and scalable server-side engine for agentic coding, which ended up placing for one of the sponsor prizes.
 We didn't go to Cal Hacks to try and win, but to instead have a good excuse to work on a potential research direction.
+It turns out that our idea was a much better hackathon project than it was a research direction!

-This post documents our original hackathon project, our exploration into actual research, and our findings on why this ended up being a dead research direction.
+This post documents our original hackathon project, our exploration into actual research, and our findings on why this ended up being a research dead-end.

-## The Hackathon Project
+## Curserve - Our Hackathon Project

 The original idea came from when we came across Cognition's new [agentic search models](https://cognition.ai/blog/swe-grep), which had substantially higher TPS than off-the-shelf models.
 SWE-grep-mini can generate 2858 tokens per second, 20x the TPS of Claude Haiku 4.5.